andres-erbsen/dename-writeup/dename.md

 spread out network load, the current implementation actually sends encrypted requests to other servers before having received hashes from them and reveals the encryption key to reveal the requests.
-The final protocol is displayed in figure \ref{consensusProtocol}.
+The final protocol is displayed in Figure \ref{consensusProtocol}.

 \begin{figure}[htb]
 \begin{msc}